Matcha Health Benefits

-L-Theanine is common in all tea, but matcha contains five times the amount of L-Theanine that is found in black and green teas.
-L-Theanine may help memory and learning ability, due to its ability to reduce distracting information, improving performance on cognitive tasks.
+L-Theanine is common in all tea, but matcha contains five times the amount of L-Theanine found in black and green teas.
+L-Theanine may help memory and learning ability due to its ability to reduce distracting information, improving performance on cognitive tasks.

-The strong antioxidant activity of tea polyphenols has also been attributed to cancer prevention, although the exact mechanism is not known.
+The healthy antioxidant activity of tea polyphenols has also been attributed to cancer prevention, although the exact mechanism is not known.

 Chlorophyll has antioxidant properties as well.
 A recent study showed that higher chlorophyll consumption correlated with lower rates of aflatoxin-associated liver cancer.